quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/getting-started/installation.md

 #### Minified

-All CSS has been minified, so if you want `QCalendarDay.css` you could instead target `QCalendarDay.min.css`.
+Additionally, all compiled CSS has a minified version, so if you want `QCalendarDay.css` you could instead target `QCalendarDay.min.css`.
 This applies to all components.

 ### Or target as a component import